sclarkstone/Milestone3/README.md

 In the results panel, copy the cleaned requirements and paste them into your requirements.txt file back in Gitpod and save.
 Add, commit and push everything to your GitHub repository.
 Re-create the workspace by clicking on the Gitpod button from your repository.

+//------------------
+issues

+When edit or delete - "TypeError: 'Collection' object is not callable.
+If you meant to call the 'update' method on a 'Collection' object it is failing because no such method exists."